danbz/aesthetic-programming/SettingUp.md

 ```
 git add SPECIFIC FILE
+//e.g git add Readme.md
 ```
 2. Confirm by committing the launch
 ```
 git commit -m "Your own description"
 ```
-3. Upload/Push the files to the right respository //if you are using your own git, please check your path
+3. Upload/Push the files to the right respository
 ```
+//if you are using your own git, please check your path
 git push --set-upstream https://gitlab.com/siusoon/Aesthetic_Programming_Book.git master
 ```